Has Your Dog Been Prescribed Metronidazole? Important Information All Owners Should Know

 In the past, metronidazole worked well against Giardia, a protozoan parasite that causes diarrhea in dogs.
 Over time, however, that organism has developed a resistance to metronidazole, so this medication is no longer effective by itself against Giardia.
 (We’ll have more to say about the problem of antimicrobial resistance a little later in this article.)

-Along with the troublemaking bacteria they’re intended to target, most antibiotics also kill off a lot of the “good” bacteria the body needs for healthy functions like digestion.
-As a result, important members of the gut microbiome can go missing, leading to unhealthy bacterial imbalances.
-A new study published this year in the Journal of Veterinary Internal Medicine has called attention to the dramatic effects of metronidazole in particular on the gut microbiomes of dogs.
+Along with the troublemaking bacteria they’re intended to target, most antibiotics also kill off a lot of the “good” bacteria the body needs for healthy digestion and immune system function.
+As a result of metronidazole treatment, important members of the gut microbiome can go missing, leading to unhealthy bacterial imbalances.
+A 2020 study published in the Journal of Veterinary Internal Medicine has found just that; it calls attention to the strong effects metronidazole has on the gut microbiomes of dogs.

-The authors found that in healthy dogs, a 14-day course of treatment with metronidazole resulted in significant changes in the composition of the gut microbiome, including decreases in important beneficial bacteria, such as Fusobacteria—one of the dominant groups of bacteria in the gut microbiomes of dogs (and cats)—and reductions in overall richness (the number of different bacterial species present).
+The study found that in healthy dogs, a 14-day course of treatment with metronidazole resulted in significant changes in the composition of the gut microbiome.
+Metronidazole treatment was associated with decreases in important beneficial bacteria, such as Fusobacteria—one of the dominant groups of bacteria in the gut microbiomes of dogs (and cats).
+Treatment was also associated with reductions in overall richness, a term used to measure the health of the microbiome by examining the number of different bacterial species present.
 And these effects weren’t just temporary: four weeks after the dogs had stopped receiving metronidazole, these microbiome changes still had not fully resolved, meaning that these dogs still didn’t have enough of some of the bacteria necessary for healthy gut function.

 This study gained a lot of attention among pet parents when it was highlighted in a Facebook Live event by integrative veterinarian Dr. Karen Becker and pet wellness educator Rodney Habib.
 Becker and Habib discussed the potential overuse of metronidazole for cats and dogs with diarrhea, pointed to several alternative treatments for GI issues, and emphasized the importance of testing your pet’s gut health after a course of metronidazole or any other antibiotic.